CraftAcademyLabs/coach-guides/weeks/week_8_9.md

-# Week 8 - 9 Slow Food Online
+# Week 8 - 9 News Room
 ### Introduction to this week

 #### Swedish